keganpremuda/DipoleAntennaChar/README.md

 <p align="center">
 <b>Cardioid Array:</b><br><br><br/>
   <p align="left">
-  A cardioid antenna array using a frequency of 299.793Hz was built in EZNEC using two 0.484m wires with nine segments, a 0.25m (quarter wavelength) x-axis offset, and a source centered on the fifth segment of each wire with the second wire source at x=0.25m having a 90 degree phase lag.
+  A cardioid antenna array using a frequency of 299.793Hz was built in EZNEC using two 0.484m wires with nine segments, a 0.25m (quarter wavelength) x-axis offset, and a 1A current source centered on the fifth segment of each wire with the second wire source at x=0.25m having a 90 degree phase lag.
 A frequency sweep was performed, and a plot of the elevation and 3D raidation patterns were obtained.</p><br><br>
   <p align="center">
   <img src="https://i.imgur.com/1rJEUB5.png" height="80%" width="80%" alt="Cardioid Antenna Array"/><br>
   <b>Cardioid Antenna Array Configuration</b><br><br><br><br>